 - Policies should include appropriate interactions between staff/volunteers and children/youth/vulnerable adults in and outside of regularly scheduled programming.

-- Policies should include a two-screened adults rule – no adults should be alone with a child or youth EVER.
+- Policies should include a two-screened adult rule – no adults should be alone with a child or youth EVER.
 Jules should never have been left alone at the church with just Andy.

 - Policies should include transportation guidelines, which stipulate that volunteers and staff are not allowed to transport children or young people alone.
 Andy should never have driven Jules alone.